Sreesanjay/DSA/DSA/dsa_intro.md

 # Data Structure & Algorithms
+## Data structure
 Data Structure is a way of arranging data on a computer so that it can be accessed and updated efficiently.
-It is also used for processing, retrieving, and storing data.
+The main idea behind using data structures is to minimize the time and space complexities.
+An efficient data structure takes minimum memory space and requires minimum time to execute the data.

+## Algorithms
+Algorithm is defined as a process or set of well-defined instructions that are typically used to solve a particular group of problems or perform a specific type of calculation.
+To explain in simpler terms, it is a set of operations performed in a step-by-step manner to execute a task.

 ## Why to learn about data structure and algorithms?
 As applications are getting complex and data rich, there are three common problems that applications face now-a-days.